kimh/clojure-by-example/source/index.md

 <br>

 To add a value, use `conj` (conj[oin]).
-Note that the new value is added to the bottom while it is added to the top in lists.
+Note that the new value is added to the end while it is added to the beginning in lists.

 ## .indexOf